Aortic valve regurgitation care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic doctors trained in heart conditions (cardiologists), doctors trained in heart surgery (cardiac surgeons), imaging specialists and others collaborate as a multidisciplinary team to determine the most appropriate treatment for your condition.
+Mayo Clinic doctors trained in heart conditions (cardiologists), doctors trained in heart surgery (cardiovascular surgeons), imaging specialists and others work together to determine the most appropriate treatment for your condition.
 This team approach often means doctors can evaluate you and develop a treatment plan within two or three days.

 Expertise and rankings

-Mayo doctors in the Valvular Heart Disease Clinic have extensive experience and expertise evaluating and treating people with aortic valve regurgitation and other heart valve diseases.
-A multidisciplinary team of cardiologists, cardiac surgeons and other medical staff trained and experienced in evaluating and treating heart valve disease collaborate to provide your care.
+Mayo doctors in the Valvular Heart Disease Clinic treat people with aortic valve regurgitation and other heart valve diseases.

 Doctors trained in treating children with heart disease (pediatric cardiologists) work with pediatric cardiac surgeons at Mayo Clinic's campus in Minnesota to care for children with aortic valve regurgitation and other heart diseases.